UN watchdog calls for more access to Iran nuclear sites ahead of new talks | DW | 23.11.2021

 Resumption of negotiations over the fate of the 2015 Joint Comprehensive Plan of Action (JCPOA), otherwise known as the Iran nuclear deal, are scheduled to begin on November 29 in Vienna, where the IAEA is headquartered.

-In 2018, then-President Donald Trump unilaterally withdrew the US from the deal and began reinstating crippling sanctions on Iran.
+In 2018, then-President Donald Trump unilaterally withdrew the US from the deal and reinstated crippling sanctions on Iran.

 One year later, Iran began limiting its cooperation with international observers while at the same time increasing the amount of nuclear material it was enriching — as well as the quality thereof.

-Since then, Tehran has demanded all sanctions imposed or reimposed on it by the US since 2017 be lifted.
+Since then, Tehran has demanded that all sanctions imposed or reimposed on Iran by the US since 2017 be lifted.

-Under President Joe Biden the US has affirmed its willingness to return to the JCPOA but has also warned time is running out and that Iran is approaching the point of no return for reviving the deal.
+Under President Joe Biden the US has affirmed its willingness to return to the JCPOA but has also warned time is running out, saying that Iran is approaching the point of no return for reviving the deal.

 On Tuesday, Israeli Prime Minister Naftali Bennett said Iran's nuclear program had reached "a very advanced stage,'' and noted he expects "disagreement with our greatest of friends" over how to deal with the issue.
 "Either way, even with the return to an agreement, Israel is of course not part of the agreement.
 Israel is not bound by it," said Bennett, "We will maintain our freedom to act."

-Israel's position combined with Iranian intransigence raises the risk of a wider confrontation with Tehran, which has taken a harder stance ahead of talks under its new President Ebrahim Raisi — a protege of Iranian Supreme Leader Ayatollah Ali Khamenei.
+Israel's position, combined with Iranian intransigence, has raised the risk of a wider confrontation with Tehran, which has taken a harder stance ahead of talks under its new President Ebrahim Raisi — a protege of Iranian Supreme Leader Ayatollah Ali Khamenei.

 In December 2020, Iran's hard-line parliament approved a bill that would partially suspend UN inspections at its nuclear facilities if European signatories did not offer relief from US oil and banking sanctions by February.